Tome Pachovski

-Tome Pachovski (Томислав Пачовски; born 28 June 1982) is a Macedonian retired footballer who played as a goalkeeper.
+Tomislav Pachovski (Томислав Пачовски; born 28 June 1982) is a Macedonian retired footballer who played as a goalkeeper.

 Club career

 Pachovski started playing with FK Pelister between 1999 and 2003.
 He moved to Greek side Ionikos in early 2004, after previously being linked with Serbian side FK Železnik.

 Despite interest from other European teams, such as Russian team FC Terek Grozny, in the January 2008 transfer window, he remained in Rabotnički.
 He was then transferred to FK Vardar in June 2008 and on 24 June 2009, Pacovski signed a two-year contract with Beerschot AC.

 After three seasons with Beerschot, Pachovski signed a 3-year contract to continue his career with fellow Belgian side KV Mechelen.

 In December 2014 he signed with FK Vardar.

 International career

 He made his senior debut for Macedonia in a June 2006 friendly match against Turkey and has earned a total of 46 caps, scoring no goals.
 His final international was an October 2015 European Championship qualification match against Ukraine.